Eastern Meadowlark

 The chicks have closed eyes and just a few feathers when they hatch.
 They will begin to leave the nest after 10-12 days.

-The eastern meadowlark has a lifespan of around 5 years in the wild.
+The Eastern Meadowlark has a lifespan of around 5 years in the wild.

 Behavior